Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2008, back to basics

-I discover that I fall back into the trap of burn-out...
+To my surprise, I fell back into the trap of burnout.

-It is impossible to reconcile unlimited passion and management of a company with its employees and its infrastructure.
+It is impossible to reconcile unlimited passion with the management of a company, with its employees and its infrastructure.

-In June 2008, after thirty years in the business, I decide to take a semi-retirement... the idea of completely abandoning audio crossed my mind, but the reaction of my partners, and especially that of my clients , convince me to continue... more quietly!
+In June 2008, after thirty years in the business, I decided to take a semi-retirement.
+The idea of completely abandoning audio crossed my mind, but the reactions of my partners, and especially my clients, convinced me to continue... more quietly!

-Above all, my semi-retirement allows me to fulfill my long-time dream: a bio-energetic, solar-powered, low-carbon-footprint home, with dedicated auditoriums, a lab, storage, a suite for guest clients, a photo studio and office spaces... to be able to warmly welcome my customers there, as when Présence Audio started in 1984.
+Above all, my semi-retirement allows me to fulfill my long-time dream: a bio-energetic, solar-powered, low-carbon-footprint home, with dedicated auditoriums, a lab, storage, a suite for guest clients, a photo studio and office space — and to be able to welcome my customers warmly there, as I could when Présence Audio started in 1984.

 The first auditorium, the workshop and a suite were launched in 2015.
-The construction of the third auditorium began in 2018... the suite can be found on the page"Mutine today".
+The construction of the third auditorium began in 2018... the rest can be found on the page "Mutine today".